The Ultimate Bali Travel Guide 2025: Best Areas to Visit and What to Do

 Tegalalang Rice Field

 Tegenungan Waterfall.
-Once at the waterfall you can have lunch at one of the beach clubs, atop of the waterfall.
+Once at the waterfall, you can have lunch at one of the beach clubs, atop the waterfall.
+Note: This is quite a Touristy waterfall.

-Hiring a driver and car for 8 hours to tour you around costs about 600,000 IDR ($50 CDN, $55 AUD, and $40 USD).
-This is not per person, it’s for however many people fit in the car so if you have a group it’s an incredible deal.
+Hiring a driver and a car for 8 hours to tour you around costs about 600,000 IDR ($50 CDN, $55 AUD, and $40 USD).
+This is not per person, it’s for however many people fit in the car so if you have a group, it’s an incredible deal.

 Canggu - Chill, Surf Beach Town

-Echo Beach: This is a black sand beach (formed from the volcanic ash).
-This is a surf beach which means more intense waves.
+This is a black sand beach (formed from the volcanic ash).
+This is a surf beach, which means more intense waves.
 This isn’t an ideal place to swim.
-It's also a bit rocky but it's a beautiful spot to catch sunset.
-There are some great spots to grab food and drinks here too.
+It's also a bit rocky, but it's a beautiful spot to catch the sunset.
+There are some great spots to grab food and drinks here, too.
 An iconic place to check out is La Brisa.
-For sunset it's usually at 100K IDR or 150K IDR to enter which you can use towards the purchase of drinks.
-So really it's just a minimum spend.
+For sunset, it's usually at 100K IDR or 150K IDR to enter, which you can use towards the purchase of drinks.
+So really, it's just a minimum spend.
 This is about $10 - $15 CDN or AUD or $8 - $13 USD.

-Pantai Batu Bolong: This beach is right off of the iconic Old Man's Bar where everyone goes to party on Wednesday’s and Friday’s.
+This beach is right off the iconic Old Man's Bar, where everyone goes to party on Wednesdays and Fridays.
 This is a younger crowd - think young, drunk, Australian backpackers.

 Also close by is The Lawn, which is a classier spot to chill and enjoy the pool.
 The Lawn is right on the beach and is a great spot for catching the sunset.

-The Lawn and Old Man's close at 1am but on the beach in front of Old Man's starting at 1am is a party on the actual beach.
+The Lawn and Old Man's close at 1 am, but on the beach in front of Old Man's, starting at 1a,m is a party on the actual beach.
 It's called Sand Bar.
-You're literally dancing on the sand, the ocean touching your toes, and stars in the sky.
+You're dancing on the sand (literally), the ocean touching your toes, and stars in the sky.
 I LOVE it here.
-Be careful not to drink the liquor though as it probably has methanol in it.
-Just stick to the Bintang’s at this spot.
+Be careful not to drink the liquor, though, as it could have methanol in it.
+Just stick to the Bintangs at this spot.

-Finns Beach: I'm not sure if that's the official name, but it's the beach that Finns Beach Club is on.
+I'm not sure if that's the official name, but it's the beach that Finns Beach Club is on.
 Finns is a popular beach club that you can't miss when you head to this beach.
-Think of Jersey Shore cast and that's the type of people this club is known to attract.
-So yes, it's cool to check out once for day drinks and sunsets but that's about it.
-You'll likely have to pay a cover charge, which I believe you can use towards the purchase of drinks but I'm not fully certain.
+Think of Jersey Shore cast, and that's the type of people this club is known to attract.
+So yes, it's cool to check out once for day drinks and sunsets, but that's about it.
+You'll likely have to pay a cover charge, which I believe you can use towards the purchase of drink,s but I'm not fully certain.
 Most beach clubs charge 100K IDR or 150K IDR.
 This is about $10 - $15 CDN or AUD or $8 - $13 USD.

-Surfing: If you go to any of the main beaches, especially the one by Old Man’s at Batu Bolong you will see a bunch of surf boards for rent and there you can also get an instructor too.
+If you go to any of the main beaches, especially the one by Old Man’s at Batu Bolong, you will see a bunch of surfboards for rent, and there you can also get an instructor too.
 I think it’s 50,000 IDR ($4 CDN, $3 USD) to rent a board for an hour or two.
 I think surf lessons go for 300,000 IDR - 500,000 IDR ($35 CDN/AUD, $27 USD), which should cover 1.5 hours of lessons.

 This is just part one of my Bali Guide series.
 There is so much more to come!
 Be sure to subscribe below to get updates straight to your inbox.